MicrosoftDocs/win32/desktop-src/wer/wer-settings.md

 **REG\_DWORD**

 The maximum number of full live dumps that may be on disk at any given time.
 The default is 1.
-Setting this value to zero (0) will disable the live dump feature.
+On Windows 10 1803, Windows Server 2019, and newer, setting this value to zero (0) will disable the live dump feature.

 </dd> <dt>